AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-palettes.md

 ###:material-home-floor-3: Experiment 2: what about palette hue?

 As I couldn't find an CAM16 table, I'm using CIE-Lch(ab) and CIE-Lch(uv) to check the hue values with different lightness.
+Results are less accurate for that reason, but should be close compared to CAM16.

 If we look at the next table, we can see that Material 3 is not only varying lightness for the tonal palette, but also varying both chroma and hue.
 As we have learnt from the above observation, keeping hue stable in the high lightness parts is difficult.